 If they look like amateur speaking mostly about the weather, keep in mind that the other employees might had the same interview process.

-It means that your future colleagues can be totally incompetent or even worst: not interested by their job.
+It means that your future colleagues can be totally incompetent or even worse: not interested by their job.
 If they don’t fit the company’s culture, they might complain about it a lot.
 Your motivation will quickly go down.

 Obviously if you can meet your colleagues you will know if you want to work with them.
 We will come back to that.

-Does they Try To Evaluate Your Soft Skills?
+Do They Try To Evaluate Your Soft Skills?

 Soft skills are as important as pure programming knowledge.
 My experience tells me that bad communication always drives bad implementation: